BrandonXu6106/obsidianpublish/content/posts/aigc/conversations-on-relationships.md

 No, I don't think I'm saying that exactly either.
 I think having a lived life together is very important to add richness and depth to the relationship, but I don't think you can live fully off of what has existed in the past.
 You both have full lives ahead of you!
 Relative to the many years left ahead, I think it makes sense to have these third things you both care about to make the life you will live in the future full and meaningful.

 *Hm.
 I still feel quite guilty about not being able to grow to see the world the same way.
 There's an ideal world in which it was easy to understand and love the same things.
-I remember we made a [[commitment|commitment]] to each other and it feels terribly selfish to go back on that.
+I remember we made a [[../../thoughts/commitment.md|commitment]] to each other and it feels terribly selfish to go back on that.
 I want to be someone who is reliable — someone whose word people can depend on to plan their lives around.*

-I don't think it's selfish to have [[aesthetics-and-taste|strong conviction in what you find worthwhile and beautiful]] in the world.
+I don't think it's selfish to have [[aesthetics-and-taste.md|strong conviction in what you find worthwhile and beautiful]] in the world.
 The beauty of the world is different to everyone that perceives it and I think that's part of the lived human experience.
 I think it's quite silly to change that for someone else.

 *Doesn't any union of two things involve some form of compromise?
 How do you think about what you can compromise and what you can't?
 How incompatible is too incompatible?*

 Well that's a good question.
-It almost feels like there's this weird [[catch 22|catch 22]] around [[commitment|commitment]] and people.
+It almost feels like there's this weird [[catch 22|catch 22](../../thoughts/catch%2022.md) around [[../../thoughts/commitment.md|commitment]] and people.
 On one hand you don't really know how compatible you are with someone until you spend a lot of time with them.
 On the other hand, it's hard to know if you want to commit to someone until you know how compatible you are with them.
 There's a whole realm of theory around [optimal stopping](https://en.wikipedia.org/wiki/Optimal_stopping) that tries to solve this in a rigorous and mathematical way (reject the first $n$ people you date, etc.) but I still feel a calculus of the heart will always end up missing things.

 *I'm curious why you don't find optimal stopping theory convincing here?*